Why Are More And More Moms Are Turning To Wine To Cope

 When we spread the wine to cope with life stereotype.
 What we are claiming is that we’re okay with the social pressure on mothers being so high that it prompts women to reach for the Prosseco at every chance.
 Shouldn’t we be trying to figure out how to deal with the way we look at parenthood so that when moms lift a glass, they’re doing it because they’re celebrating their position in life, not attempting to escape from it?

 We need to do better: for our children, indeed, but also for each other and our selves.
+The reasons to stop drinking are huge.
 Mothers, shouldn’t allow themselves to be in a position where their job is so hard that people poking fun and always having an alcoholic beverage on standby is the only way forward.

 For more information on the Stop Drinking Expert online alcoholism program click here.